 Years ago, while in college in New York, I had requested that my mother not leave me long voicemails.
 I didn’t have the “time” to listen.
 I was “busy” with my studies.
 Only now do I understand the thoughtlessness of this request and the way it devalued the opportunity for us to check in with our human voices.
 How to amend my mistake.

-I tell my grandmother to ignore my mother’s request about texting and call me as frequently as she wishes, though I always prefer a face to face visit when possible.
+I tell my grandmother to ignore my mother’s request about texting and call me as frequently as she wishes.
 I write her letters.
 I’m not good with communicating using technology.
 I’m an experiential and tactile person.
 I get lost in whatever is tangibly in front of me.
 I forget to check in with people who are not in the room.
 I forget to check the clock.
 I’m terrible with directions and need to be walked through them while on the route itself.
 I lose track of what I’m doing on my way to the fridge and start doing something else.
 At midnight my growling stomach reminds me I never finished making dinner.
 I go to the computer to return an email and then I’m watching cat videos on the internet.
 I sit down to watch a movie and find myself editing a piece of poetry.
 I’m hopeless.

 Text messages often feel like a test.
 Like the speed at which I respond is a measure of my investment.
 Sometimes I need to think over the response while I’m in the shower or even over a couple of days.
 I’m not in the habit of sending immediate responses just to say I did but with this comes a sense of guilt.
 I like to give thought and time to responses.
 Sometimes that thought and time will consume an entire afternoon.
 And the world is still turning and sometimes I have to go to work and I don’t want to send it while waiting at a red light.
 These things are permanent after all.
 They’re up there in that cloud waiting to be used as evidence for how we were or were not there for someone.
 I overthink them to a fault.